Michael Marra (politician)

-Michael James Marra is a Scottish Labour politician who has been a Member of the Scottish Parliament (MSP) for North East Scotland since May 2021.
+Michael James Marra (born 1979) is a Scottish politician who has been the Leader of the Scottish Labour Party since September 2026.
+He has been a Member of the Scottish Parliament (MSP) for North East Scotland since May 2021.

 Early life

 Michael Marra was born in Dundee in 1979.
 He joined the Labour Party as a teenager.

 Marra was educated at St John's High School, the University of Glasgow and the London School of Economics.

 Before becoming an MSP, Marra worked for Oxfam and the Leverhulme Research Centre for Forensic Science at the University of Dundee.

-Political career
+Early political career

 Michael Marra was elected as a councillor in Dundee's Lochee ward in 2017.
-He stood down at the 2022 Scottish Parliament election.
+He stood down at the 2022 Scottish local elections.

-Marra previously worked for Scottish Labour Leader Iain Gray as an advisor prior to and during the 2011 Scottish Parliamentary election.
+Marra previously worked for Scottish Labour Leader Iain Gray as an adviser prior to and during the 2011 Scottish Parliamentary election.

 In the 2015 United Kingdom general election, he contested Dundee West but lost to Chris Law from the SNP.

+Member of the Scottish Parliament (since 2021)

-In November 2020, Marra was confirmed as a candidate on Labour's regional list for the North East, coinciding with his sister Jenny Marra announcing that she would not seek re-election to the Scottish Parliament.
+In November 2020, Marra was confirmed as a candidate on Labour's regional list for the North East, seeking to replace his sister Jenny Marra after her then almost decade long stint as an MSP.

 On 8 May 2021 Marra was elected as a Member of the Scottish Parliament (MSP) for North East Scotland.
 He had been appointed as Education and Skills spokesperson in Scottish Labour's campaign cabinet just before the 2021 Scottish Parliament elections.
 He was retained as Shadow Cabinet Secretary for Education and Skills after the election.

 He has described himself as being part of Labour's "soft left".

+In 2022 he attempted to amend the Gender Recognition Reform (Scotland) Bill so that a counter-signatory would be required who "has known the applicant for at least 2 years, and (b) is a person of good standing in the community, or (c) works in a recognised profession".
+He was given special permission not to vote on the bill after his amendments were not accepted, claiming that without amendment the bill had a "lack of safeguards against bad faith actors".
+Scottish Labour supported the legislation and voting against it would have been incompatible with his front-bench position in the party.
+He stated "I could not vote for the final bill."
+Fellow MSPs Claire Baker and Carol Mochan both stepped down from their own spokesperson roles to vote against the bill.

 In 2021 Michael Marra won the Holyrood magazine “One For The Watching” award, a newcomer award judged by a panel made up of senior MSPs, journalists, and Scotland’s two top pollsters.